squeakycleanfreshie-cloud/Vichy-Springs/README.md

 - Custom Background Pixel Art

 ## Notes
-The two teachers don't have sprites yet
+The two teachers don't have sprites yet, and there is no background images, and I promise im going to submit thoose soon, I PROMISE.
+Im just trying to RSVP for Crux.
+And i had a lil problem with lossy saving so they look a bit odd too.